Goodreads Giveaway: Win 1 of 50 free Kindle copiesEnter now

 Data center

-Other Clues It's a Data Center
+Other Clues

-• Requests for tens or hundreds of megawatts of electricity
+• Requests for 10+ megawatts of power

-• New substations or transmission line connections
+• New substations or transmission lines

 • Large windowless buildings

-• 24/7 operations mentioned
+• 24/7 operations

-• Millions of gallons of water for cooling
+• Millions of gallons of water

 This Week

-Before the Hearing
+Before Hearing

 Next Steps